 For more information, visit our Driver's License page.

 Yes, you can apply for your permit at this location if you have already been to a Drivers License Exam Station (PDF) to take your written permit test.

 For more information contact the Auditor / Treasurer.

 View more information on our Driver's License Renewal page.

-No. Anyone new to Minnesota or returning to Minnesota with a Drivers License form another state has to take the written exam at Drivers License Exam Station (PDF).
-Please ensure that you have Proper Identification Documents (PDF).
+Yes.
+If you are new to Minnesota or returning to Minnesota with a unexpired Drivers License form another state you do not have to take a written exam.

 No. Vehicles Tabs, Title Transfers, Boat Licenses, etc. are done at Department of Motor Vehicles locations.
 The Deputy Registrar in Elk River is the closest location:600 Railroad DriveElk River, MN 55330